 - (10) Mr. Exter is a partner of Third Rock Ventures.
-Mr. Exter does not have voting or investment power over any of the shares directly held by TRV III and TRV IV referenced in footnote (1) above. - (11) Consists of 500,000 shares of common stock held by Dr. Homcy, of which 85,938 shares are subject to repurchase by us at the original purchase price as of May 1, 2019.
+Mr. Exter does not have voting or investment power over any of the shares directly held by TRV III and TRV IV referenced in footnote (1) above. - (11) Consists of 500,000 shares of common stock held by Dr. Homcy, of which 78,125 shares are subject to repurchase by us at the original purchase price as of June 10, 2019.
 Dr. Homcy is a partner of Third Rock Ventures.
-Dr. Homcy does not have voting or investment power over any of the shares directly held by TRV III and TRV IV referenced in footnote (1) above. - (12) Consists of 22,500 shares of common stock underlying options held by Ms. Shah exercisable within 60 days of May 1, 2019. - (13) See notes 4 through 12 above.
+Dr. Homcy does not have voting or investment power over any of the shares directly held by TRV III and TRV IV referenced in footnote (1) above. - (12) Consists of 22,500 shares of common stock underlying options held by Ms. Shah exercisable within 60 days of June 10, 2019. - (13) See notes 4 through 12 above; also includes Keith Cummings and Barbara Howes, who are executive officers but not named executive officers.